 Dr. Knowlan was the first inductee into the coveted Golden Orchard (1981).
 He became a full professor in 1991, and an active professor emeritus in 2001.
 He was a founding member of the esteemed Magis Society of Master Teachers in 2003.
 He was awarded an honorary degree (Honoris Causa) by the university in 2004.
 He received the first American College of Physicians National Affiliated Hospital Teacher’s Award in 1998, and became Master of the American College in 2008.

-Dr. Knowlan served as a team physician to the Washington Redskins for over 25 years.
+Dr. Knowlan served as a team physician to what is now known as the Washington Football Team for over 25 years.
 He was president-elect and president of the Northern Virginia American Heart Association from 1980-’85.
 He was president of the Farifax Little League (1971-’73) and was active in the program (1968-’77) where he earned his nickname “Coach”.

-At a recent reunion, the medical class of 1960 told Dean Mitchell that during their medical school days Knowlan encouraged them to apply to the best training programs in the country — which they did.
+At a recent reunion, the medical class of 1960 recalled that during their medical school days Knowlan encouraged them to apply to the best training programs in the country — which they did.
 This impressive class has accomplished great things and given back generously to Georgetown.
 This philanthropic spirit remains an important thread that is woven into the Georgetown University School of Medicine cultural framework.

 Knowlan, who has seen a lot of medical students arrive and graduate, has plenty of perspective to share about the journey they take to become doctors.
 His advice: Don’t think too far ahead – take it a day at a time.
 “The first year is very agonizing — as they look around, see the top kid from over 100 of America’s top universities — any they realize it’s not the same crowd they went to college with.
 Now they’re running with highly talented and skilled people.
 What they don’t realize is that they are one of them.”